-Tri-City entered into agreements to provide services to patients covered under the Short-Doyle/Medi-Cal program and various LAC DMH programs.
-Prior to filing bankruptcy, and up through services provided in fiscal 2006-07, Tri-City submitted claims covered by the Short-Doyle/Medi-Cal program to the California Department of Mental Health.
-Commencing with services provided subsequent to June 30, 2007, Tri-City has submitted claims under the Medi-Cal program through LAC DMH.
-In addition, prior to filing bankruptcy, Tri-City provided services through other LAC DMH programs.
-These programs are paid based on a fixed or contracted rate or reimbursable costs, whichever is defined by the program.
+In prior years Tri-City entered into agreements to provide services to patients covered under the Short-Doyle/Medi-Cal program and various LAC DMH programs.
+Prior to filing bankruptcy (as described at Note #7), and up through services provided in fiscal 2006-07, Tri-City submitted claims covered by the Short-Doyle/Medi-Cal program to the California Department of Mental Health.
+Commencing with services provided subsequent to June 30, 2007, Tri-City submitted claims under the Medi-Cal program through LAC DMH.
+In addition, prior to filing bankruptcy, Tri-City had provided services through other LAC DMH programs.
+These programs were paid based on a fixed or contracted rate or reimbursable costs, whichever was defined by the program.
 Reimbursements recorded under these programs are subject to audit and retroactive adjustment by the intermediaries through review of annual cost reports.
 Management's estimates for potential interim settlements and audit adjustments are recorded during the year the services are provided and reflected as "Reserves for Third Party Settlements."
 Adjustments for actual interim settlement letters issued and final audit adjustments are recorded in the year the amounts are finalized and reflected as "Cost Report Payable".
-As of June 30, 2015 the only outstanding liabilities related to settlement and audit letters received have been for services provided pre-bankruptcy and therefore are currently included within the Bankruptcy Liabilities balance.
+As of June 30, 2016 the only outstanding liabilities related to settlement and audit letters received have been for services provided pre-bankruptcy and therefore are currently included within the Bankruptcy Liabilities balance.